Team Miles

-Team Miles is a 6U CubeSat that will demonstrate navigation in deep space using innovative plasma thrusters.
-It will also test a software-defined radio operating in the S-band for communications from about 4 million kilometers from Earth.
-Team Miles is one of ten CubeSats launched with the Artemis 1 mission into a heliocentric orbit in cislunar space on the maiden flight of the Space Launch System (SLS), that took place on 16 November 2022.
+Team Miles was a 6U CubeSat that was to demonstrate navigation in deep space using innovative plasma thrusters.
+It was also to test a software-defined radio operating in the S-band for communications from about 4 million kilometers from Earth.
+Team Miles was one of ten CubeSats launched with the Artemis 1 mission into a heliocentric orbit in cislunar space on the maiden flight of the Space Launch System (SLS), that took place on 16 November 2022.
+Team Miles was deployed but contact was not established with the spacecraft.

 Overview

 The spacecraft, a 6-Unit CubeSat — measuring 10 cm × 20 cm × 30 cm — was designed and is being developed by a non-profit group of fifteen citizen scientists and engineers (Fluid and Reason, LLC) based at Tampa, Florida.
 Since the Team Miles won the first place at CubeQuest Challenge for the selection process, Fluid and Reason, LLC stroke partnerships and became Miles Space, a commercial endeavor to further develop the technology and intellectual property that has come out of the design process.